KnowScratcher/Library/README.md

 # Install

 1. Download [python3.10](https://www.python.org/downloads/)
+2. git clone this repository.
-2. use the command line, cd to the project folder
+3. Use the command line, cd to the project folder
-3. execute the following command using powershell or terminal depending on your operating system:
+4. Execute the following command using powershell or terminal depending on your operating system:

 Windows:
 ```sh